kubernetes-sigs/gateway-api/geps/gep-3792/index.md

 ### Solving the Trust Problem

 The trust problem is that the OCG and the mesh need to be able to trust each other.
-The simplest solution to this problem is to add a _trust bundle_ the Gateway resource, and to create a Mesh resource which will also have a trust
+The simplest solution to this problem is to add a _trust bundle_ to the Gateway resource, and to create a Mesh resource which will also have a trust
 bundle: